obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to update your plugins and CSS for live preview.md

 publish: true
 ---

-# How to update your Plugins and CSS for Live Preview
+# How to update your Plugins and CSS for Obsidian 0.13+

 **Target audience**: Authors of Plugins, Themes and CSS snippets